eavestn/cloud-migration-guidebook/README.md

 "We're not Google," the Founder insists.
 "Those standards don't apply to us."

-The Fallacy of Exceptionalism – the belief that an organization is somehow immune to the fundamental challenges that have shaped our industry's best practices - is a dangerous mindset that has led countless promising projects to their demise.
+The Fallacy of Exceptionalism – the belief that an organization is somehow immune to the fundamental challenges that have shaped our industry's best practices - is a dangerous mindset that has led countless projects to their demise.

 Across the United States, every plug must conform to specific physical specifications.
 These standards are not arbitrary; they've emerged from years of experience, accidents, and retrospective studies.
 When you plug in your device, you don't question whether it will work – it simply does, because standardization ensures compatibility, safety, and reliability.
 The Institute of Electrical and Electronics Engineers (IEEE) has documented _thousands_ of case studies that demonstrate this reality.